daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 - [Improving the bash configuration](#improving-the-bash-configuration){:target="_self"}
 - [Post-installation notes](#post-installation-notes){:target="_self"}

+> Note that there are differences in some parts of the installation for Mac computers with the Intel chip and the Mac M1 / Mac M2.

 ## Installation notes

 If you have already installed Git, Latex, or any of the R or Python related packages